If you’ve been in the health and fitness game for a while, especially in the last 5 years you had to have heard about intermittent fasting.

 - Once you do break your fast, you can eat almost anything and stay within your daily calories.
 Not saying here that I advocate filling up on a bunch junk that’s void of any real nutrients, but if you’re craving the occasional pizza and ice cream you’ll be able to indulge without having to worry about throwing your diet completely to the wayside.
 Just track macros if you do that sort of thing and be smart about it.

 - Short fasts are a great way to practice self discipline.
 There’s nothing like being willfully uncomfortable for a period of time to learn patience and self control.
-Fasting can turn you into a zen master.
+If you can deny yourself food when you are hungry and it’s available, you can deny yourself of just about anything.

 Sample day of eating